kevinlawler/NSDate-TimeAgo/README.md

 This project is now part of DateTools.
 Please visit https://github.com/MatthewYork/DateTools

 This repo is here in archive form.
+New work should be contributed to DateTools.

 ## Description